 Of course, there is too much of tradition and habit in such things as shaving, so straight razors haven’t given up to this day.
 We have to say, though, that two leading or at least most honorable manufacturers, Dovo (Germany) and Thiers Issard (France), produce only several thousand straight razors for sale a year.
 For a new straight razor, you will have to pay from $50 to $250 and, maybe, up to a thousand.
 A good alternative would be to buy an old razor from eBay, for example.
 Actually, “old” in this case doesn’t necessarily mean well-used.
 Quite new razors are sometimes kept in families for decades waiting for somebody to decide to sell them.
 If you have an antiquarian streak in your character, straight razors will present many opportunities for it.

 What are the Advantages of Using Straight Razors?

 First of all, it is especially clean shave.
 If you have a very tough and fast-growing bristle, the straight razor would be your lawful choice.
 Some people say they never had a really close shave till they tried a straight razor.
 If such a razor is well-attended to, it won’t ever leave you with skin irritation.
 Having bought a straight razor, you won’t have to buy replaceable blades or cartridges ever after.

 The negative points are as follows.

 - They are dangerous and demand a steady hand.
 If you have to shave in the morning, after sleep, it could happen to be not the best time for precise and careful movements.

-- The shaving with a straight razor takes much longer time then other methods, unless you are very experienced already.
+- The shaving with a straight razor takes much longer time than other methods unless you are very experienced already.

 - You must be very cautious with the razor: the slightest notch on the blade’s cutting edge (say, you dropped the thing) will make the further use of the razor impossible.

-All in all, we advise you to try a straight razor.
+All in all, we advise you to try a straight razor as a great alternative to double edge safety razor.
 Maybe it is exactly what you have been looking for.